fosshostorg/policy/README.md

     1.  we use and provide only FOSS software as part of our service, and while
     2.  we may at our digression use other commercial/non-FOSS software, nevertheless
     3.  we work to remove any non-FOSS software from our operating practices, and
-    4.  will at no time endorse, promote, sell, or resell commercial/non-FOSS software, and especially
+    4.  we will at no time endorse, promote, sell, or resell commercial/non-FOSS software, and especially that
-    5.  that will do not and will not endorse specifically any provider of commercial software on that basis.
+    5.  we will do not and will not endorse specifically any provider of commercial software on that basis.
 5. Our work never stops ("ongoing"), meaning
     1.  our commitment to the community is not limited in or by duration, however
     2.  we may at times reach limits based on resources such as technical or of labor, or
+    3.  be otherwise limited, for example
-    3.  by our digression including our policies and/or our legal and ethical obligations.
+        1.  by at and by our digression including our policies, and/or
+        2.  by our legal and ethical obligations, and/or otherwise
+        3.  by our general obligation to promote and preserve
+            1.  our organization, and/or the
+            2. FOSS community, and/or
+            3.  our duty to serve the public good.

-<a id="org628506a"></a>
+<a id="org457648c"></a>

 ## Our Teamwork Policy

-<a id="org3dbd52b"></a>
+<a id="org48d2337"></a>

 ## Our Sponsorship and Contribution Policy

-<a id="orgc40e089"></a>
+<a id="org57f2a6a"></a>

 ## Our Deliberation and Record Keeping ("Privacy") Policy

-<a id="org6e47035"></a>
+<a id="org70f38ae"></a>

 ## Our Continuation and Termination of Authority Policy